 Not only is it essential for financial security, but it’s also crucial for living the life you want to live.
 Now, that being said, I wouldn’t agree that you should only date folks with money.
-Sometimes, someone who would rather stay home and take care of the house is exactly what ambitious career driven person needs.
+Sometimes, someone who would rather stay home and take care of the house is exactly what an ambitious career driven person needs.
 To me, it’s not about the money so much as about your financial priorities and respect.
 If your partner doesn’t have a lot of money – do they expect access to yours?
 Do they try to get you to foot the bill for their wants?
 If so -I’d definitely reconsider the relationship.

 But if your partner is happy not making a boatload of money and contributes to the relationship in other vital ways, I don’t think money is as important.
-However – everyone is different, and every expects different contributions to a relationship.
+However – everyone is different, and everyone expects different contributions to a relationship.
 What works best for me may not be what works best for everyone.

 How Do You Start a Conversation With Your Partner About Money?

 These money conversations aren’t easy.
 No one wants to be blindsided with an argument about how they overspent again.
 Instead of starting with an accusation because something happened, have the conversations regularly planned.
-If possible, institute quarterly “money talks”.
+If possible, institute quarterly “money talks.”

 Make it fun – have some wine and cook your favorite meals.
 I think one of the major reasons that we avoid these conversations is that they feel like a chore – and worse yet, when framed the wrong way, one part of the team may feel attacked.

-If framed in a relationship building way, the conversations can be more productive and less likely to cause defensiveness.
+If framed in a relationship-building way, the conversations can be more productive and less likely to cause defensiveness.

 What Other Money Conversations Do Folks Need to Have?

-Hopefully, this gave you a good start of what you should be discussing with your partner.
+Hopefully, this gave you a good start to what you should be discussing with your partner.
 However, I know this isn’t the be-all-end-all.
 What other money conversations should be included on this list?
 Let me know in the comments!